 The image sync signal and the color image data are transferred from the image interface module.
 The image cropper crops the images based on the sync signals.
+These image data and sync signals are used in all of the modules of the face detection system.

-2) Illumination Condition
+2) Illuminatn Condition